Create a wildflower meadow

 Choose your wildflower seed mix.
 Good mixes include:

-- birds-foot trefoil (important for common blue butterfly caterpillars)
+- Birds-foot trefoil (Lotus corniculatus) (important for common blue butterfly caterpillars)

-- common sorrel (important for small copper butterfly caterpillars)
+- Common sorrel (Rumex acetosa) (important for small copper butterfly caterpillars)

-- plus a range of wild grasses, such as bents, fescues and crested dogstail (not lawn grasses).
+plus a range of wild grasses, such as bents (Agrostis spp.), fescues (Festuca spp.) and crested dogstail (Cynosurus cristatus) (not lawn grasses).

 At last, sowing!
 This is the fun bit and is best done in autumn.
 You need about five grams of seed per square metre of meadow.
 Because the sowing is so thin it's best to mix the seed with dry silver sand (the type used for block paving).
 Do not use builders' sand as it is not fine enough and is usually too damp.
 Pale-coloured sand helps you see areas that you've already sown and whether you've missed anywhere.
 The correct ratio is usually three-five parts sand to one of seed.